esfand/printit/monadscala.md

 ```

 This gets me the product name from the **chain** of order, lineItem and product.
-One more sequencing of operations, and the for-comprehension gets converted to :
+One more sequencing of operations, and the for-comprehension gets converted to:

 ```scala
 maybeOrder flatMap {